Demonikki/WeebApplications/app/README.md

 significant impact on loading times.

 ### TrackJs
-Add in the CDN of trackJS, then the trackJS server will monitor our project afterward.
+We added the TrackJs’s CDN into our source code.
+Then, whenever we run our code, our website will connect to TrackJS server.
+Then, TrackJS will monitor our website and keep tracking our errors.